MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 # Create an access team to share a guide in Dynamics 365 Guides

-[Assigning ownership of a guide](admin-access-assign.md) to a user in Microsoft Dynamics 365 Guides is the preferred method for controlling who can use specific guides.
-If teams change frequently, however, resulting in a need to create and delete teams often, a Dynamics 365 admin (or other user with the Share privilege) can create an an access team and share a guide through that team to control who can see specific guides and guide content (3D models, images, or videos).
+[Assigning ownership of a guide](admin-access-assign.md) to a user or owner team in Microsoft Dynamics 365 Guides is the preferred method for controlling who can use specific guides.
+If owner teams change frequently, however, resulting in a need to create and delete teams often, a Dynamics 365 admin (or other user with the Share privilege) can create an *access team* and share a guide through that team to control who can see specific guides and guide content (3D models, images, or videos).

-> [!NOTE]
-> Dynamics 365 offers additional ways to customize and configure access to specific records in Microsoft Dataverse.
-However, this topic doesn't cover advanced configuration, such as the creation of [owner teams](/dynamics365/customerengagement/on-premises/developer/use-access-teams-owner-teams-collaborate-share-information).

 For more information on how privileges and access works, see [How access to a record (guide) is determined](https://docs.microsoft.com/power-platform/admin/how-record-access-determined).